 Chris is a 5th year medic at Gonville & Caius College, where he is President of the Medical Society.
 He has a passion for education – he has tutored maths and science in Cambridge for 3 years and also spent over 380 hours teaching around the globe, in South Korea, Nepal and Japan.
 He has worked at many university access events.
 He is particularly interested in acute medicine and will be training in the largest trauma unit in the world, in Johannesburg, next Summer.
 He plays basketball and enjoys playing the piano, cello and singing.

-Christian is a first year at Worcester College, Oxford, studying English Language and Literature.
-He has tutored before for English, History & Philosophy and can offer personal statement and interview help.
+Christian is a first year student at Worcester College, Oxford, studying English Language and Literature.
+He has tutored before for English, History and Philosophy and can also offer personal statement and interview help.
 His interests include journalism, drama, debating and art.
-Christian won the 2016 ARTiculation Prize for a speech on a William Blake engraving, and work for the organisation to promote the value of History of Art in secondary schools.
+Christian won the 2016 ARTiculation Prize for a speech on a William Blake engraving, and works for the organisation to promote the value of History of Art in secondary schools.

 Christina is a third year international student at St John’s College, Cambridge.
 She has a double first in Engineering, specialising in Civil, Structural and Environmental Engineering.
 She is a keen outreach enthusiast with volunteering experience in promoting technology-based fields through fun and educational initiatives.
 In her spare time she also enjoys playing the piano and basketball; she will be the captain of St John’s Women’s Basketball team next year.